Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Empirical Assessment Examining Early Automobile Adoption

 The parameter $\beta$ reflects the (correlational) elasticity of per capita vehicle adoption with population growth (i.e., a 1\% population change correlates with a $\beta$\% change in per capita vehicle adoption).
-Values of $\beta$ close to zero indicate that vehicles are being adopted as fast as population is growing.
+Values of $\beta$ close to zero indicate that vehicles are being adopted as fast as the population is growing.
 For $\beta>0$, vehicle adoption is greater than population growth, whereas people adopt vehicles at a slower rate than population growth for $\beta<0$.
 The anticipated sign and magnitude of this correlation depends on how transportation technologies and patterns of land use coevolve in the face of population growth \autocite{cervero1997travel, bento2005effects, ewing2010travel}.
 If growth is accompanied by investment in non-automobile infrastructure and integrated land use patterns, automobile use may fall.
 However, if growth is served by roads and land use is segregated, private vehicles may become more necessary.
 And population growth may itself signify increased economic opportunity and thus income growth, which could increase vehicle adoption \autocite{dargay1999income}.

 Panel B of \autoref{tab:emp1} shows intriguing variation in the dynamics of the relationship between population growth and vehicle adoption.
-The coefficient between 1920 and 1930 is near zero, indicating that vehicle registration growth was on par with population growth in the 1920s.
-The coefficient becomes positive but remains insignificant in the 1930s.
-Thus, between 1920 and 1940, population growth and vehicle adoption are in sync.
-This implies that urbanization and local growth was not systematically associated with changes in transportation technology in this period, at least as it pertains to vehicles.
-This changes after 1940.
-Between 1940 and 1950, a 10\% increase in population is accompanied by a statistically significant 2.7\% decline in vehicle adoption per capita.
-In the following decade, the elasticity is smaller in magnitude remains significant, indicating a 10\% increase in population occurs with a 2.1\% decline in vehicle adoption.
+The coefficient for the 1920--1930 window is positive, indicating that vehicle registration growth exceeded population growth in the 1920s---the counties with the greatest population growth were also those with the largest increase in automobiles per capita.
+This suggests that in the 1920s, urbanization and changes in transportation technology are likely intertwined.
+The coefficient becomes positive but is insignificant in the 1930s, indicating that population growth and vehicle adoption are in sync.
+Thus, during the Great Depression, urbanization was not systematically associated with changes in transportation technology.
+This changes again after 1940.
+Between 1940 and 1950, a 10\% increase in population is accompanied by a statistically significant 3\% decline in vehicle adoption per capita.
+In the following decade, the elasticity is smaller in magnitude but remains significant, indicating a 10\% increase in population occurs with a 2\% decline in vehicle adoption.